sagivo/algorithms/README.md

 Algorithms playground for common questions solved in ruby syntax.
 In case you want to prepare yourself for a job interview - try to solve it yourself first, then have a look here.

+# Why?
+I interviewed with [Google](https://github.com/sagivo/algorithms/blob/master/src/google-interview-tips.md), [Facebook](https://github.com/sagivo/algorithms/blob/master/src/facebook-interview-tips.md), [LinkedIn](https://github.com/sagivo/algorithms/blob/master/src/linkedin-interview.md), Twitter and others.
+I also interviewed others myself.
+Sometimes it looks like they all ask you the same "out of the box" questions that don't really check knowledge but memorization of the same tricks.
+This is my way of saying - change your interview style.
+There are lots of smart people out there, this is not the best way to find them.

 # Problems

 | problem                                                                                                                                                                                 | solution                                                                                                                                                                              |